Insider Selling: Moderna, Inc. (NASDAQ:MRNA) Insider Sells 5,000 Shares of Stock

-Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the firm’s stock in a transaction on Monday, June 14th.
-The stock was sold at an average price of $213.32, for a total value of $1,066,600.00.
-Following the completion of the sale, the insider now directly owns 5,000 shares of the company’s stock, valued at approximately $1,066,600.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the business’s stock in a transaction that occurred on Monday, June 21st.
+The stock was sold at an average price of $200.86, for a total value of $1,004,300.00.
+Following the sale, the insider now directly owns 5,000 shares in the company, valued at approximately $1,004,300.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.

 Juan Andres also recently made the following trade(s):